Amateur radio satellite: Multinational effort

-Currently, 30 countries have launched an OSCAR satellite.
+Currently, 30 countries have constructed a launched OSCAR satellite.
 These countries, in chronological order by date of launch, include:

 Related names

 SuitSat, an obsolete Russian space suit with a transmitter aboard, was officially known as "AMSAT-OSCAR 54".
 Coincidentally, "Oscar" was the name given to an obsolete space suit by its young owner in the 1958 novel Have Space Suit—Will Travel, by Robert A. Heinlein.
 This book was first published a year after the launch of Sputnik 1, the world's first artificial satellite.